Dudlileif/autosteering/project_status.md

 - Audio alerts

-- Safety measures
+- Improved safety measures

-- Import/export to the original AgOpenGps
+- Import/export to AgOpenGps and other formats

 - Custom hotkeys, also from hardware

 - Implement BL(E) communication with ESP32 etc...

+- Custom equipment painter

 ## Further ideas